History of chess computers: the Minimax

 Java and Education

 I had never properly learned how OOP worked or how the ideas behind it contributed to good code.
-I had never written humongous coding projects until recently .
+I had never written humongous coding projects until recently (thanks to me being a competitive programmer).

 Jun 3, 2025